RationAI/WSI-Service/README.md

 WSI-Service is a python module and can be run either locally or via docker.

 ### Run local
 Make sure [OpenSlide](https://openslide.org/download/) is installed.
-Install using pip within this folder
+Install WSI Service by running the following line within this folder
 ```
 pip3 install -e .
 ```